chloeskt/data2vec_ensae/source/question_answering/README.md

 ## Organization

 This subfolder contains the whole code associated with the Question Answering experiments.
-It has been developed by Chloé Sekkat and can be viewed as a Python package whose main functions/classes can be found in the ``__init__.py``.
+It can be viewed as a Python package whose main functions/classes can be found in the ``__init__.py``.

 ## Task description